bitovi/academy/src/technology-consulting/1-effort.md

 ## Take Action

-If your product doesn't have **clear goals** that create customer value, **product management** organized toward creating customer value, and **design _and_ development tools and technology** that rapidly create customer value, then start working today to change this!
+If your product doesn’t have **clear goals** that create customer value, **product management** organized toward creating customer value, and **design _and_ development tools and technology** that rapidly create customer value, then start working today to change this!

 Being on successful projects is _sublime_.